Each student at the School of Divinity brings her or his own interests and lived experiences to our learning community.

 Student organizations at the School of Divinity reflect the diversity of student needs and interests, and provide opportunities for leadership in programming efforts and community engagement that reflect our values of justice, reconciliation, and compassion.
 Student organizations are supported by the Office of Student Services and are given resources through the Student Leadership Council (SLC) to implement activities.
-To read more about student life and student services at the School of Divinity, please review the information included in the 2017-2018 Bulletin.

 The Student Leadership Council (SLC) of the School of Divinity is the constituted student governing body.
 The SLC gives voice to student concerns in the School of Divinity and in the broader University.
 Elected by the student body, representatives of the SLC coordinate special events, sponsor various organizations, and appoint students to the School of Divinity’s standing committees.
 The Student Government elects officers in the Spring of each academic year.
 The Student Leadership Council (SLC) is the established liaison between faculty and students and has established a number of sub-committees to serve our School of Divinity community.

 - To provide students with programs, activities and services.

 - To represent the Student Association before School of Divinity’s administration.